Scalable Bayes via Barycenter in Wasserstein Space: Experiments

 We generated three new predictors for accurate modeling of ratings following \cite{Per15}.
 First, movie genres were grouped into \emph{movie categories} to reduce the number of genres from 19 to four: \emph{Action} category included Action, Adventure, Fantasy, Horror, Sci-Fi, and Thriller genres; \emph{Children} category included Animation and Children genres; \emph{Comedy} category included Comedy genre; and \emph{Drama} category included Crime, Documentary, Drama, Film-Noir, Musical, Mystery, Romance, War, and Western genres.
 If a movie belonged to multiple genres, then movie category scores were fractions proportional to the number of genres in the respective categories.
 Second, \emph{popularity} predictor was defined as $\mathrm{logit}\{(l + 0.5) / (n + 1.0) \}$, where $l$ and $n$ respectively were the number of users who liked and rated the movie in 30 most recent observations for the movie and $\mathrm{logit}(x) = \log \tfrac{x}{1-x}$.
 Third, \emph{previous} predictor was defined to be 1 if the user liked the previous movie and 0 otherwise.
 We used \emph{Action}, \emph{Children} $-$ \emph{Action}, \emph{Comedy} $-$ \emph{Action}, \emph{Drama} $-$ \emph{Action}, \emph{popularity}, and \emph{previous} as the fixed and random effects in \eqref{eq:dat1}.

-Following the setup in Section \ref{llmm}, we compared the performance of WASP with CMC, SDP, and VB using the full data posterior distribution as the benchmark.
+Following the setup in Section \ref{llmm}, we compared the performance of WASP with ADVI, CMC, SA, {SGLD with batch sizes 2000, 4000, step size 10$^{-5}$ and $10^4$ iterations}, and SDP using the full data posterior distribution as the benchmark.
 Sampling using the HMC algorithm in Stan was prohibitively slow for the full data posterior distribution, so we first randomly selected 5000 users and then randomly selected 20 ratings for every user.
 This resulted in a data set with 100,000 ratings.
 We randomly split the users into 10 training data sets such that ratings for any user belonged to the same training data set.
 To compute the approximate posteriors using CMC, SDP, and WASP, we set $k=10$ and randomly partitioned the users into $k$ subsets such that each subset contained all the ratings for a user.
 This setup was replicated for every training data.